 Bats share common senses such as smell, hearing, sight, and touch with humans, but they boast the unique abilities of flight and a sophisticated navigation and prey detection system.
 In contrast to flying foxes, microbats utilise echolocation, emitting high-frequency sound pulses through the nose or mouth.
 A specialised flap of skin in front of the ear directs the returning echoes, forming a detailed "sound picture."
 While in flight, microbats emit around ten pulses per second, increasing to over 100 per second when detecting prey.
 Australia is home to numerous microbat species, with weights ranging from 3 to 30 grams, and unfortunately, many are classified as threatened species.
 These bats primarily roost in tree hollows or beneath bark, although some species have adapted to living in building cavities.

-Microbats are mammals.
-Although covered with fur, microbats are warm-blooded placental animals and they nourish their young with milk produced by the mothers.
+Microbats belong to the mammalian category, are covered in fur and are characterised as warm-blooded placental animals.
+They nurture their young with milk produced by the mothers.

 Despite their vital ecological role, microbats face threats to their existence and habitats.
 Human activities, such as deforestation and urbanisation, contribute to the destruction of their natural roosting sites.
 Pesticides and insecticides diminish the bats' insect prey, further jeopardising their survival.
 Climate change also poses challenges, affecting their prey abundance and altering roosting conditions.